 Grant Academy is open to all faculty, in any discipline, from across the university.
-This multifaceted training will offer assistance to a selected cohort of faculty who: (1) currently have a concrete research project idea, (2) are ready to develop a proposal and (3) have identified an opportunity due in the next 18 months that will have a transformative impact on their career if awarded.
-Faculty participants will receive step-by-step guidance on proposal strategy, development and project management; scaffolded proposal preparation with intensive individual support from research development staff, and three-tiered review, including cohort peer partner feedback, internal VCU review by a participant-identified senior faculty mentor; and access to an external review committee before submission.
+This multifaceted training will offer assistance to a selected cohort of faculty who: (1) currently have a concrete research project idea, (2) are ready to develop a proposal as evidenced by publication record or past creative work and (3) have identified an opportunity due in the next 18 months that will have a transformative impact on their career if awarded.
+Faculty participants will receive step-by-step guidance on proposal strategy, development and project management; scaffolded proposal preparation with intensive individual support from research development staff and three-tiered review, including cohort peer partner feedback, internal VCU review by a participant-identified senior faculty mentor; and access to an external review committee before submission.

-Cohort workshops will include topics such as how to communicate your research project effectively, working with the Division of Sponsored Programs, Research Integrity and Ethics, and the offices of Export Control and Compliance and Team Science, and the VCU Libraries, as well as the Office of Research Subjects Protections and the Animal Care and Use Program (depending on the topic of your research) and others.
+Cohort workshops will include topics such as how to communicate your research project effectively, working with the Division of Sponsored Programs, Research Integrity and Ethics, Export Control and Compliance, Team Science, working with VCU Libraries, Research Subjects Protections and others.
 In addition, there will be sessions on individual funding agency requirements and tips for submission, requirements regarding clinical trials, and how to strategize for future funding.

 Grant Academy is offered twice per year.
 Each cohort will consist of 12-15 faculty participants.
 Applicants need to be available to consistently attend all cohort workshop sessions.

-The Grant Academy offers training and support that, when combined over a period of time, aims to steadily build understanding and skills in competitive grant writing.
+The Grant Academy offers training and support that aims to build understanding and skills in competitive grant writing.

 - Cohort meetings and workshops: Content workshops will focus on aspects of proposal development, including step-by-step guidance on developing competitive extramural proposals, research and project design, persuasive communication and writing, grant submission, and building and maintaining relationships with the funder.
 Additional topics will focus on compliance and clinical trials.

-- Intensive proposal review: All Grant Academy faculty participants will have their proposals reviewed by an external panel/individual reviewers before submission.
+- Intensive proposal review: All Grant Academy faculty participants will have their proposals reviewed by an external panel or individual reviewers before submission.

 - Individualized support and technical assistance: Each cohort member receives one-on-one assistance with strategy, content and copyediting from our research development staff until the proposal is submitted and beyond.